Supercut (song)

 "Supercut" is a song by New Zealand singer-songwriter Lorde from her second album, Melodrama (2017).
 Lorde co-wrote the track with Jack Antonoff, both of whom also co-produced it with Joel Little, with additional production from Frank Dukes, Jean-Benoît Dunckel and Malay.
 It is a synth-pop, electropop, electronic, and disco song that draws influence from other genres, such as dance, electro house, electronica and new wave music.
+The track's name, supercut, is a word coined by Andy Baio and is defined as a compilation of short video clips of the same type of action.
 The lyrics are about Lorde reviewing her most joyful memories from a previous relationship and realising the illusion is no longer present.

 Music critics praised the song, with many comparing its production to the works of American musician Bruce Springsteen and Swedish singer Robyn.
-The track's name, supercut, is a word coined by Andy Baio and is defined as a compilation of short video clips of the same type of action.
 "Supercut" was included in the soundtrack of the 2019 Netflix film Someone Great.
 It was one of five songs used as part of a re-imagined Vevo series at the Electric Lady Studios, where she recorded most of her album.
-"Supercut" was also part of the set list for the Melodrama World Tour (2017–2018).
-In 2022 Billboard named the song as the third greatest breakup song of all time.
+Lorde included "Supercut" in the set list for the Melodrama World Tour (2017–2018), the Solar Power Tour (2022–2023), and the ongoing Ultrasound World Tour (2025–).